Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with a single poor choice.

 - Keep your current job if you can and delay retirement.
 Or get a part-time job that helps you hang on longer before claiming benefits.

-- Hire a certified financial planner to review your retirement plan, income and expenses with you.
-Find a fee-only certified planner.
+- Hire a Certified Financial Planner to review your retirement plan, income and expenses with you.

-The IRS probably won’t disappear from your life when you retire.
+The IRS won’t disappear from your life when you retire.

-For instance, traditional tax-deferred retirement plans like 401(k)’s and IRAs allow you to contribute pretax money to the accounts with the understanding that Uncle Sam will get his cut when you draw from the accounts after retirement.
-To that end, those accounts require you to withdraw a minimum amount each year beginning in the year you turn 70½.
-If you don’t, you could be hit with a 50 percent penalty on the amount you should have withdrawn.
+For instance, traditional tax-deferred retirement plans like 401(k)s and IRAs require you to withdraw a minimum amount each year beginning in the year you turn 70½.
+If you don’t, you could be hit with a big penalty.

 Take action: Make a plan — or get expert help making one — that takes taxable retirement income into account.